mengbinhao/jack-note/docs/english/NPR.md

   - finance n
   - payment n

-  > ther is nowhere near over
+  > there is nowhere near over
   > it is a huge blow
 - 2020.4.22
   - priority n